 Then there’s brand-building advertising.
 This takes a longer-term view.
 It aims to build deeper, emotional connections with customers.
 These adverts appeal to a broader audience.
 They’re not about the sale.
 They appeal to those who aren’t ready to buy now, but who may buy in the future.

 These emotional connections “stick” longer in the minds of customers.
 They see the brand more positively.
-And when they are finally ready to buy, they’re more likely to choose the brand whose advertising they liked.
+And when they’re ready to buy, they’re more likely to choose the brand whose advertising they liked.

 Activation adverts - Short-term sales